 - 7.1.1 Als are required to calculate their CAR in accordance with the requirements set out in the BCR.
-The BCR set out the risk-weighting framework for calculating the RWAs for credit risk (including counterparty credit risk (CCR)), market risk and operational risk, in the following parts: - Part 4 Calculation of credit risk for non-securitization exposures: standardized (credit risk) approach (STC approach) - Part 5 Calculation of credit risk for non-securitization exposures: basic approach (BSC approach) - Part 6 Calculation of credit risk for non-securitization exposures: internal ratings-based approach (IRB approach) - Part 6A Calculation of counterparty credit risk - Part 7 Calculation of credit risk for securitization exposures - Part 8 Calculation of market risk - Part 9 Calculation of operational risk - 7.1.2 The risk-weighting framework for credit risk (Parts 4 to 7) generally captures Als' on- and off-balance sheet credit exposures in the banking book as well as Als'
+The BCR set out the risk-weighting framework for calculating the RWAs for credit risk (including counterparty credit risk (CCR)), market risk and operational risk, in the following parts: - Part 4 Calculation of credit risk for non-securitization exposures: standardized (credit risk) approach (STC approach) - Part 5 Calculation of credit risk for non-securitization exposures: basic approach (BSC approach) - Part 6 Calculation of credit risk for non-securitization exposures: internal ratings-based approach (IRB approach) - Part 6A Calculation of counterparty credit risk - Part 7 Calculation of credit risk for securitization exposures - Part 8 Calculation of market risk - Part 9 Calculation of operational risk - 7.1.2 The risk-weighting framework for credit risk (Parts 4 to 7) generally captures Als' on- and off-balance sheet credit exposures in the banking book as well as Als' CCR exposures in respect of certain transactions booked in the trading book.
+The risk-weighting framework for market risk (Part 8) captures Als' onand off-balance sheet interest rate exposures and equity exposures booked in the trading book, as well as their foreign exchange exposures and commodity exposures booked in the banking and the trading books.

-Overview of Capital Adequacy Regime for Locally Incorporated Authorized Institutions
+CA-G-1 Overview of Capital Adequacy Regime for Locally Incorporated Authorized Institutions